 After running the commands, restart your computer so the changes take effect.
 If you don’t restart, the next command might not work.

-After restarting, open PowerShell as administrator again.
-Then run this command to set WSL 2 as the default version:
+After restarting your computer, open PowerShell as administrator again.
+Then run the command `wsl –set-default-version 2` to set Windows Subsystem for Linux version 2 as the default, which improves performance for Linux applications.

 wsl --set-default-version 2